PrincetonUniversity/advanced-command-line/07_awk/README.md

 The setup script in this module uses the same files as `02_misc`.

 ## When to use awk
-We are not going to cover many features in awk, so don't think that awk is not capable of performing complex tasks.
-Suitable tasks for awk are intermediate in complexity.
+We are going to omit many features in awk, so don't think that awk is not capable of performing complex tasks.
+Suitable tasks for command line awk are intermediate in complexity.
 Simple things like searching a file or printing a column are better for `grep` or `cut` respectively.
 Generating a histogram or using one file to map/translate another are possible in awk, but before developing that solution ask yourself if python isn't a better choice so you can perform additional analyses on the results.
 If your awk spreads over more than 2 lines, start writing python!

 Said another way, if you are thinking "I just want to do x", awk is probably suitable.
 If you are thinking "awk could probably do this", you are right